kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 #1 SMP Debian 6.1.55-1 (2023-09-29) aarch64 GNU/Linux
 ```

-You maybe surprised to see `aarch64` here, but that is the official name for the Arm Architecture 64-bit instruction set.
+You may be surprised to see `aarch64` here, but that is the official name for the Arm Architecture 64-bit instruction set.
 You will often see `arm64` used by Apple, and the maintainers of the Linux kernel, when referring to support for `aarch64`.
 This tutorial will use `arm64` consistently throughout to avoid confusion.

 Next: [setting-up-the-jumpbox](02-jumpbox.md)